cs540-25/news/README.md

 # March 25:
     - Title: How much does AI impact development speed?
 An enterprise-based randomized controlled trial
     - Title: An Efficient Performance Testing of Web Services
+    - Title: Advancements of PAPI for the exascale generation

 # March 13
    - Title:Fuzzy Utility AI for Handling Uncertainty in Video Game Bots Implementation
-   - Advancements of PAPI for the exascale generation
    - Scrum for project progress

 # March 11